cloudfoundry/guardian/grootfs/README.md

 make
 ```

-_Using `go get code.cloudfoundry.org/grootfs` is discouraged because of the dependecies versions, it might not work_
+_Using `go get code.cloudfoundry.org/grootfs` is discouraged because it might not work due to our versioned dependencies._

 ## Instructions